Fakhr al-Din Iraqi

-Fakhr al-Din Iraqi (also spelled Araqi; فخرالدین عراقی; 1213/14 – 1289) was a Persian Sufi poet of the 13th-century.
+Fakhr al-Din Iraqi (also spelled Araqi; فخرالدین عراقی; 1213/14 – 1289) was a Persian Sufi poet of the 13th century.
 He is principally known for his mixed prose and poetry work, the Lama'at ("Divine flashes"), as well as his divan (collection of short poems), most of which were written in the form of a ghazal.

 Born to a religious and well-read family, during his youth, Iraqi joined a group of qalandars (wandering dervishes) in search for spiritual knowledge.
 They eventually reached Multan in India, where Iraqi later became a disciple of Baha al-Din Zakariyya (died 1262), the leader of the Multani branch of the Suhrawardiyya, a Sufi order.
 After the latter's death in 1262, Iraqi briefly became his successor, but was forced to leave due to the envy of his former master's son Sadr al-Din Arif and some of his disciples.

 Following a pilgrimage to Mecca, Iraqi settled in Konya in Anatolia, where he became acquainted with many figures, such as his new patron, Mu'in al-Din Parwana (died 1277), an administrator of the Mongol Ilkhanate.
 Following his patron's disgrace and execution in 1277, Iraqi was accused of collaborating with him, and thus forced to flee.
 After a brief stay at Sinope, Iraqi moved to Cairo for a few years, and then eventually to Damascus, where he died in 1289.

 By successfully combining two mystical schools, the Arabic-speaking Sufism of the Andalusian mystic Ibn Arabi (died 1240), and the Persian poetic style of Sufism, Iraqi managed to give his writings rich and expressive imagery, a feat which had a permanent impact on Iranian spirituality.

 Historiography

-Most of Iraqi's life is known through the anonymous Muqaddima ("Introduction") of his divan (collection of short poems).
-Although the Muqaddima was written in same style of Iraqi's era, the American historian William Chittick argues that it may have been composed as late as the 15th-century.
+The anonymous Muqaddima ("Introduction") of Iraqi's divan (collection of short poems) is the main source for his life.
+Although it was written in same style of Iraqi's era, the American historian William Chittick argues that it may have been composed as late as the 15th century.
 Another historian, Ève Feuillebois, adds that if this hypothesis is correct, the oldest source that mentions Iraqi would be the Tarikh-i guzida ("Selected historical events"), composed by the historian and geographer Hamdallah Mustawfi (died after 1339/40) in 1330.
-Many of the stories in the Muqaddima give context for Iraqi's ghazals, but have little value in terms of historicity.
+Context for Iraqi's ghazals are provided by the stories in the Muqaddima, but they have little value in terms of historicity.
 They focus a lot on Iraqi's shahidbazi ("perhaps excessively" according to Feuillebois), a Sufi custom of staring at young males in order to witness the image of the divine witness.

-Later sources rely heavily on the information from the Muqaddima for their biographical details about Iraqi.
+The Muqaddima served as the main source for later accounts of Iraqi's biography.
 These sources include the Nafahat al-uns ("Breaths of familiarity") composed between 1476 and 1478 by the poet and hagiographer Jami (died 1492), and the Habib al-siyar ("Beloved of the biographies") by the historian Khvandamir (died 1535/36).